Help! (song): Year-end charts

-Certifications
+Certifications and sales

 Bananarama version

 British girl group Bananarama covered the song with comedians French & Saunders and Kathy Burke, who were credited as Lananeeneenoonoo, which is a spoof of the Bananarama name.
 The song was released in February 1989 as the Red Nose Day single to raise money for Comic Relief.
 It was then included on the 1989 re-release of Bananarama's Greatest Hits Collection album.
 The single peaked at number three on the UK Singles Chart and was a Top-10 hit in several countries.